 The goal ultimate goal is to reach 8 million signatures so if you haven’t signed already and you want support the cause, please sign the petition to help getting closer to the goal to ban Animal Testing for Cosmetics worldwide.

 If you want to do more, you can always show your support by sharing the petition or getting these cute, 100% Vegan The Body Shop Bunny Soaps (€3,50/50 gr each) as gifts for friends and family, which also helps to spread the word about the petition.
 These Limited Edition soaps are available in Olive, Plum and Stawberry.

+Are you forever against animal testing?
 Did you sign the petition or are you planning to sign it?